PavithraDarapaneni/Linux-System-Programming/File Management.md

     return 0;
 }
 ```
-## Write a C program to get the size of a file named "file.txt"?
+## 10.Write a C program to get the size of a file named "file.txt"?
 ```c
 #include <stdio.h>
 int main()